 Pupils learn to write for a purpose and for pleasure in a wide range of genres.
 They understand that writing is a form of communication and consider who their audience will be.
-The use of an English working wall and a Writer's Toolkit provides information and ideas for the pupils to write interesting, detailed and lively texts that hold the reader's attention.
+The use of a Writer's Toolkit and VCOP enables the pupils to write interesting, detailed and lively texts that hold the reader's attention.
 As the pupils develop, they are able to write extended texts and apply skills to express creativity and become literate citizens.